 As you examine detection results, you'll be tempted to block or flag everything that looks suspicious.
 But even if you see quite a lot of activity in your detection results, some of what's there might be from clients whose requests you want to keep.

-- Whitelist the IP addresses of friendly clients.
+- Allow the IP addresses of friendly clients.
 While this won't keep those IP addresses from appearing in your detection rule report, it will help prevent you from accidentally blocking the client.

 - Disable a detection rule.
 You might want to disable a detection rule completely if its results are dominated by friendly clients.
 Reducing noise this way can help you focus on where the genuine threats are.

-An essential early step with Apigee Sense is whitelisting your partners and other clients who might make requests that happen to fit detection patterns.
+An essential early step with Apigee Sense is allowing access for your partners and other clients who might make requests that happen to fit detection patterns.
 That way, when you take action to block a unwanted client, you aren't accidentally blocking a friend.
 Note that this won't keep those IP addresses from appearing in your detection rule report.

-You can whitelist a client IP address by taking the "allow" action for that address.
+You can provide access to a client IP address by taking the "allow" action for that address.

 - In the Apigee Sense console, click the Detection menu, then click Report.

-- In the list of IP addresses, locate the address of a client you want to add to the whitelist.
+- In the list of IP addresses, locate the address of a client you want to give access.

 - In that IP address's row, in the ACT column, click the dropdown, then click Allow.